hemantjuyal/DigitalTwin/README.md

 ## Project Description

-The project is a Digital Twin representation of a Factory.
+This project is a Digital Twin representation of a Factory.
 It has the following components -

 1. Building
 2. 2 Factory Floors